sahithyandev/s2/src/content/docs/computer-organization-and-digital-design/sequential-logic/01-introduction.md

 Output changes when the clock signal is high (or low).

+## Characteristics

+### Characteristic table

+A table of memory, current input and output.
+Similar to a truth table.

-## Excitation table
+### Excitation table

-A table used in sequential logic to determine the required inputs for a flip-flop to transition from its current state to a desired next state.
-It provides a mapping between the current state, next state, and the necessary inputs.
+A table used to determine the required inputs for a sequential circuit element to transition from its current state to a desired next state.
+Provides a mapping between the current state, next state, and the necessary inputs.
+Essential for designing and analyzing sequential circuits.

-These tables are essential for designing and analyzing sequential circuits.
-They help in determining the required inputs for achieving the desired state transitions.

 ## Latch & Flip-flop